-When is It Time to Seek Advice from a Health Professional?
+When to Seek Advice from a Health Professional?

-Just like you take care of your diet and nutrition in pregnancy, you should also take care of utmost care of your mental health.
-In case you feel you any of the following signs or symptoms, you should seek advice from a health professional:
+Just like you take care of your diet and nutrition in pregnancy, you should also take the utmost care of your mental health.
+In case you notice any of the following signs or symptoms, you should seek advice from a health professional immediately:

-- If you feel you are worried or anxious most of the times and you are not able to handle it.
+- If you are worried or anxious most of the times and you are not able to handle it.

 - If you are constantly experiencing negative or bad feelings for almost two weeks or more at a stretch.

-- If you are surrounded by feelings of hopelessness, you are losing interest in day-to-day activities, you are not able to cope up, or in short, you are exhibiting signs of depression.
+- If you are surrounded by feelings of hopelessness, are losing interest in day-to-day activities, are not able to cope up, or in short, you are exhibiting signs of depression.

 If you register any of the feelings mentioned above, it may be associated with some kind of mental issue.
 It becomes imperative that you seek some sort of mental health pregnancy support for the same.
 Many professional units work closely with people suffering from such mental health issues.
 You may get in touch with your doctor and get more info on the same.

-Tips to Take Care of Your Mental Health while Pregnant
+Tips to Take Care of Your Mental Health During Pregnancy

 Here are some mental health and pregnancy guidelines that you can follow at your level to take care of your mental health during pregnancy:

-You are all set to welcome your baby into this world, and you may be doing everything for your baby and their wellbeing, but it is very important that you do not forget about yourself in that rut.
-Make yourself a priority too and do things that make you happy every once in a while.
+You are all set to welcome your baby into this world, and you may be doing everything for your baby and his wellbeing, but it is very important that you do not forget about yourself in that rut.
+Make yourself a priority, too, and do things that make you happy every once in a while.
 Dedicate some time of the day to yourself and do things that you enjoy doing.
 Call this time ‘me-time’ and indulge in activities that make you happy and peaceful.

-It is important for you to be well-versed with the changing scenario, in other words, it is good to know about what is happening inside you or what will soon happen.
-However, all this information may sometimes intrigue you a bit too much, and you find it difficult to deal with.
-Therefore, you may go through prenatal or postnatal information, however, refrain from getting in-depth info or too much information on the topic if that is the case.
+It is important for you to be well-versed with the changing scenario.
+In other words, it is good to know about what is happening inside you or what will soon happen.
+Therefore, you may go through prenatal or postnatal information.
+However, know that all this information may, at times, seem overwhelming, and it could make it difficult for you to deal with during pregnancy.
+You may choose to refrain from getting in-depth info or too much information on the topic if that is the case.

 3. Healthy Diet